 On the surface, Digital Mobile Radio (DMR) appears complicated, and of course I would say that...
-I live it every day.
-Yes, learning a new technology can be rough, especially if you have to learn it every time you pick something new up.
-So, we start with the basics and build on them.
-During this technical discussion, I will do my best to stay away from manufacturer-proprietary features.
-We will need to build on terminology, so be ready a ton of new terms.
+I use it everyday.
+Yes, learning a new technology can be rough, especially if you don't use it everyday.
+So, I'll start with the basics and build on them.
+During this technical presentation, I will do my best to stay away from manufacturer-proprietary features.
+We will need to build some terminology, so be ready for a ton of new terms.

 In an analog world, channels are allocated in such a way that a transmitted signal uses the entire spectrum available for each channel, currently 25 kHz for the amateur band.
 To convert analog audio (your voice) into either an AM or FM signal, a radio transmitter modulates a carrier (a radio signal) much the same way that grooves are cut into wax records when recording live audio, where subtle changes in the noise captured by a microphone are translated into groves on the wax disc.
 A radio receiver demodulates the audio signal from the radio channel much like a record player, where the subtle changes of the record’s groove while it spins underneath the needle are translated back to audio.
 In both cases, the goal is to convey information in the form of audible tones, usually voice.
 Practically speaking, with today's conventional analog radio transceivers, an audio transmission occupies the entire radio channel bandwidth.
 Ideally, only one transmitter is ever active on the channel at any one time, and any number of receivers may be able to detect and demodulate that one transmission (as long as they are close enough for the signal to be heard properly).

 DMR offers the ability to add a second, simultaneous talk path to that same channel spectrum normally used by conventional radios, along with throwing in a bunch of cool features to boot.